Great Moderation

-The term was coined in 2002 by James Stock and Mark Watson to describe the observed reduction in business cycle volatility.
-There is a debate pertaining to whether the Great Moderation ended with the late-2000s economic and financial crisis, or if it continued beyond this date with the crisis being an anomaly.
+The term was coined in 2002 by James H. Stock and Mark Watson to describe the observed reduction in business cycle volatility.
+There is some debate as to whether the Great Moderation ended with the 2008 financial crisis and the Great Recession, or if it continued beyond this date, with the crisis being an anomaly.

 Origins of the term

-The term "great moderation" was coined by James Stock and Mark Watson in their 2002 paper, "Has the Business Cycle Changed and Why?"
+The term "Great Moderation" was coined by James Stock and Mark Watson in their 2002 paper, "Has the Business Cycle Changed and Why?"
 It was brought to the attention of the wider public by Ben Bernanke (then member and later chairman of the Board of Governors of the Federal Reserve) in a speech at the 2004 meetings of the Eastern Economic Association.

 Causes

 Central bank independence

-Since the Treasury–Fed Accord of 1951, the US Federal Reserve (fed) was freed from the constraints of fiscal influence and gave way to the development of modern monetary policy.
+Since the Treasury–Fed Accord of 1951, the US Federal Reserve was freed from government and gave way to the development of modern monetary policy.
 According to John B. Taylor, this allowed the Federal Reserve to abandon discretionary macroeconomic policy by the US Federal government to set new goals that would better benefit the economy.
-The span of the Great Moderation coincides with the tenure of Alan Greenspan as Fed chairman: 1987-2006.

 Taylor Rule

-According to the Federal reserves, following the Taylor rule results in less policy instability, which should reduce macroeconomic volatility.
+The Taylor rule results in less policy instability, which should reduce macroeconomic volatility.
 The rule prescribed setting the bank rate based on three main indicators: the federal funds rate, the price level and the changes in real income.
 The Taylor rule also prescribes economic activity regulation by choosing the federal funds rate based on the inflation gap between desired (targeted) inflation rate and actual inflation rate; and the output gap between the actual and natural level.

 In an American Economic Review paper, Troy Davig and Eric Leeper stated that the Taylor principle is countercyclical in nature and a "very simple rule [that] does a good job of describing Federal Reserve interest-rate decisions".
 They argued that it is designed for "keeping the economy on an even keel", and that following the Taylor principle can produce business cycle stabilization and crisis stabilization.

 However, since the 2000s the actual interest rate in advanced economies, especially in the US, was below that suggested by the Taylor rule.